shivan-s/shivan.xyz/content/posts/technology-renaissance/index.md

 It's from my dance group.
 My excitement intensifies.

-For some context, I am a part of a dance group.
-We keep in touch via [Messenger](<https://en.wikipedia.org/wiki/Messenger_(software)>).
-And it's my only source of information for events, classes, and socials.
-Furthermore, I've really want to get better at dance.
-Events, classes and socials are a good oppourtunity to improve my skill, so you can tell wy I'm excited over a simple notification.
+For context: I am a part of a dance group, and we communicate using [Messenger](<https://en.wikipedia.org/wiki/Messenger_(software)>).
+It's my only source for updates on events, classes, and socials.
+I'm eager to improve my dance ability, and these oppourtunities are invaluable.
+So, you can imagine why a simple notification feels significant as it does.

 Continuing on...
 I open the chat.

-Excitement turns sharply into annoyance.
+Excitement sharply morphs into annoyance.

 It's a post for a dance social.